SjoerdKoop/vicon_control/README.md

 # Executables

-The software packets create several useful command line tools for debugging or running without a GUI.
-Usage of these tools is described below:
+The software packets create several useful command line programs for debugging or running without a GUI or without launch files.
+The following executables define the functionality of the subsystems:

-* Vicon workspace tools (vicon_tools): These tools are executables that connect to a Vicon datastream at a given IP address and port.
+* Vicon workspace tools (vicon_tools): These executables connect to a Vicon datastream at a given IP address and port.
 	* `rosrun vicon_tools dual <Vicon datastream IP address> <Vicon datastream port> <number of markers>`
 	* `rosrun vicon_tools markers <Vicon datastream IP address> <Vicon datastream port> <number of markers>`
 	* `rosrun vicon_tools objects <Vicon datastream IP address> <Vicon datastream port>`
+* Vision Control: Runs the vision controller
+	* `rosrun vision_control vision_control`
+* Robot Workspace tools (robot_tools):  This executable connects to a robot at a given IP address and port.
+	* `rosrun robot_tools communicate <robot IP address> <robot port>`

+The following executables are helpful tools to assist in debugging:

 * Vision control tools (vision_control_tools): These tools print object updates and send reference updates.
 	* `rosrun vision_control_tools object_subscriber`
 	* `rosrun vision_control_tools reference_publisher`
-* Robot Workspace tools (robot_tools): These tools consist of executables that communicate with or allows the user to send a set reference the robot at a given IP address and port and an executable that prints data updates.
+* Robot Workspace tools (robot_tools): These tools allow the user to send a set reference the robot at a given IP address and port and print data updates.
-	* `rosrun robot_tools communicate <robot IP address> <robot port>`
 	* `rosrun robot_tools data_subscriber`
 	* `rosrun robot_tools send_reference <robot IP address> <robot port>`
 * Robot control tools: These tools are to be run on the robot.
 They consist of a server of data updates and a listener to reference updates from a specific host at a given IP address and port and a tool that samples the shared memory with the PRU and prints the current data at an index.